AdobeDocs/audience-manager.en/help/using/c-features/data-explorer/data-explorer-overview.md

 snippet: y
 ---

-# Overview, Benefits, and Use Cases{#overview-benefits-and-use-cases}
+# Overview, Benefits, and Use Cases {#overview-benefits-and-use-cases}

-Use Data Explorer to capitalize on historical audiences by building traits based on used and unused signals, and backfilling them with historical data to avoid potential loss of relevant audiences.
+Use [!UICONTROL Data Explorer] to capitalize on historical audiences by building traits based on used and unused signals, and backfilling them with historical data to avoid potential loss of relevant audiences.

 ## Overview {#section_D495CF7B7F2D45C09869FFF9D655BE01}